 What’s a chain story, Yagi?

 Maybe you did this in school.
 Someone wrote the first part of a story.
 You then gave that story to someone else to continue writing.
-They then pass the story onto someone else to write the next part.
+They then pass the story on to someone else to write the next part.
 And so on and so forth.
-In the end, the story is read out and everyone laughs at the direction the story went – except that one kid silently raging of their lack of control of the narrative.
+In the end, the story is read out and everyone laughs at the direction the story went – except that one kid silently raging over their lack of control of the narrative.